 - 6.11 Continuance.
 Existing structures and existing uses shall not be affected by this ordinance, nor shall structures under construction at the time of passage of this ordinance.
 Future changes to the structure(s) or usage changes shall be consistent with this ordinance. - 6.12 Reconstruction.
-A Pre-Existing, Non-Conforming Structure existing at the time of the passage of this Ordinance (March 18, 1987) may be replaced in the same or smaller envelope by a new structure having the same purpose and use provided that the non-conformity to this Ordinance is not increased thereby.
-The reconstruction of any other non-conforming structure requires a variance or special exception of the Zoning Board of Adjustment.

-The replacement of a non-conforming structure with a structure that increases the non-conformity to this Ordinance, either vertically or horizontally, shall only be permitted by variance or, if permitted hereby, by Special Exception.
-(Amended 3/12/1991, 3/11/2014, 3/14/17, 3/13/2018, 3/12/2019)
+A pre-existing, non-conforming structure existing at the time of the passage of this Ordinance (March 10, 1987) may be replaced in the same or smaller envelope by a new structure having the same purpose and use provided the non-conformity to this Ordinance is not increased thereby and the new structure stays within the horizontal footprint of the existing structure.
+The reconstruction or relocation of any other non-conforming structure requires a variance or special exception from the Zoning Board of Adjustment.(Amended 3/14/2023) - 6.13 The replacement of a non-conforming structure with a structure that increases the non-conformity to this Ordinance, either vertically or horizontally, shall only be permitted by variance, or if permitted hereby, by Special Exception. - 6.14 Expansion.

-6.13 Expansion.
 A Non-Conforming Structure may be expanded without a Variance or Special Exception provided that the expansion is in an area that fully complies with the dimensional control requirements of this Ordinance.
 If any part of the expansion occurs in a non-conforming portion of the lot, a Variance or Special Exception will be required.
 (Adopted 3/13/2018)